RedHatInsights/authz/docs/development.md

 * HTTP:  8081
 * HTTPS: 8443

-For development purpose, we use HTTP/8081.
+For development purposes, we use HTTP/8081.

 Authz calls out to SpiceDB on grpc/50051 by default if the command line, below, is used.